Business

 2. Context is King

-In the description section of the card, include every link, password, and file needed to finish the job.
+In the description section, include every link, password, and file needed to finish the job.

 3. The "Definition of Done"

-How does the assignee know they are finished?
+How does the assignee know they're finished?
 Bullet point the criteria.

 The biggest mistake teams make is splitting conversation between email, Slack, and the project tool.
-This fragments information.
+This fragments information and wastes time.

 The "In-Card" Conversation Rule

-If you have a question about a specific task, ask it in the comments section of that task card.
+Have a question about a specific task?
+Ask it in the comments section of that task card.

 Using @Mentions Properly